filecoin-project/specs/network-protocols.md

 	// Staged is used by the storage deal protocol to indicate the data has been
 	// received and staged into a sector, but is not sealed yet Staged = 7

+    // in has been sealed and its commitment posted on chain.
+	Complete = 7
 )
 ```